Important: Payment & Installments will be discussed with the concierge

 Course Description of Implant 101

-This is a comprehensive basic (entry and reinforcement) level dental implantology course directed towards dentists new to or early on in their practice of dental implantology.
+This is a comprehensive basic (entry and reinforcement) level dental implant course directed towards dentists new to or early on in their practice of dental implantology.
 The course provides a sound knowledge base for the predictable and safe practice of implant dentistry, to include simple implant cases, but it also provides theoretical information and sheds light on situations where more complicated management of cases is needed.
 This program provides the knowledge, skills, and confidence to successfully diagnose, treatment plan, and treat patients with dental implant therapy in the clinical practice.
 All aspects of treatment planning, restorative steps, and post-delivery care will be discussed.

 Goal of Implant 101